 After audiences were drawn in, they could also access a 20-page-long “self-portrait” report that would explain more about their work styles and offer suggestions for how to maximize it.

 They then paired the previous materials with powerful video testimonials from current clients who were happy to share how the brand helped their teamwork together better than ever before.
 Those current clients reflected the job title and needs of Dropbox’s target funnel demographic.
 Each one helped better explain the benefits and uses of Dropbox’s (at the time) little-known Business features.

 And the final point of this campaign ended with a frictionless CTA, asking participants to sign up for Dropbox Business.

-Why it works: Although they didn’t have existing marketing data from this demographic, they were able to identify a need, create a memorable solution, and promote it in a way that appealed to their desired audience.
+Why it works: Although they didn’t have existing B2B marketing analytics from this demographic, they were able to identify a need, create a memorable solution, and promote it in a way that appealed to their desired audience.
 Then, they gave them a second, more valuable and detailed tool.
 After that, they helped viewers associate Dropbox with fixing their biggest pain point and providing information they didn’t even know they needed but could really use through both free and paid resources.

 - Choosing one clear and straightforward problem to solve for your audience is a great way to bring in new leads.

 2. Purina’s Pets at Work